sriram-0311/sriram-0311.github.io/_pages/projects.md

 ![image](https://user-images.githubusercontent.com/117113574/212082132-62d9d2db-faad-4f73-b453-380a7792563d.png)

-where $\dot{\Omega}$ is an element in the $Lie(SE(2))$ characterized by the wheel speeds $(\dot{\varphi}_l,\dot{\varphi}_r)$
+where $\dot{\Omega}$ is an element in $Lie(SE(2))$ characterized by the wheel speeds $(\dot{\varphi}_l,\dot{\varphi}_r)$

-* Using the particle filter propagation function we generate N = 1000 realizations of the pose of the robot at time t = 10 assuming the robot starts at origin at time t = 0.
+* Using the particle filter propagation function, we generate N = 1000 realizations of the pose of the robot at time t = 10 assuming the robot starts at origin at time t = 0.

 ![image](https://user-images.githubusercontent.com/117113574/212083864-190035e8-7a40-4f4b-8259-e96384057684.png)

 * Simulating the evolution of our differential drive robot’s belief over its pose while navigating using dead reckoning.
-Starting with an initial particle at initial pose x0 at the origin we apply particle filter propagation function from part to recursively generate sample-based approximations to the robot’s belief over its pose $x_t \in SE(2)$ at times $t \in {5,10,15,20}$.
+Starting with an initial particle at initial pose $x_0$ at the origin we apply particle filter propagation function from part to recursively generate sample-based approximations to the robot’s belief over its pose $x_t \in SE(2)$ at times $t \in {5,10,15,20}$.
 The following is the plot of the positions of the particles in each of these sample sets in a single plot, using a different color for each sample set.

 ![image](https://user-images.githubusercontent.com/117113574/212085120-a4cd8d72-78e3-4cad-92bc-6d393d5fc215.png)